adhirajpandey/Amazon-Scraper/README.md

 # Description

-This script allows you to input an amazon link and outputs the fetched Product Title and Product Price.
+This Project allows you to scrape data from amazon website.

+- title_price.py - Product link as input and Product Title and Price as Output.
+- search_results.py - Search Term as input and txt file of links of listed Products as output.

 # Requirements

 - python3
 - pip3